mattdm/bevy_mapengine/README.md

 Medium-term
 -----------

+* Consider whether we care about being pixel perfect (better for pixel art aesthetic), and perhaps give options to link to integer× scaling.
 * Cope with resizeable windows
 * Performance: don't render offscreen (but do on zoom or scroll!)
 * Layers